cupofteame/DiscordMC/README.md

 # DiscordMC

 DiscordMC is a Minecraft plugin that bridges chat between your Minecraft server and a Discord channel.
+It also allows players to link their Minecraft accounts to their Discord accounts, enabling features such as role assignment and channel notifications.

 ## Features